Silvia Graber, RHN, AFMC

 Functional Nutritionist

-Kira has additional training in hair mineral tissue analysis and functional lab test analysis, and is finishing a program in traditional naturopathy.
+Kira has additional training in hair mineral tissue analysis and functional lab test analysis.
 She also offers hypnotherapy to our clients.

 Marigold, Blue & Gold Macaw